 If your embryos were frozen at the pronucleate stage (frozen on day one), then we will continue to thaw them until we have double the number that you need for transfer.
 For example, if you want two embryos transferred, we will thaw embryos until we have four surviving.
 This is because this stage of embryo still has to divide, and hopefully it will allow you to have two good quality embryos available for transfer.

 Not all embryos or blastocysts will survive the freezing and thawing procedure, however.
 Our current thawing survival rates are between 50-60%.

 Donor sperm from our sperm bank will be assigned for your treatment.
 You will be offered a choice of donors based on the physical characteristics that you have specified, and other factors such as treatment type and blood group.

-Eeva or Early Embryo Viability Assessment is a new, non-invasive assessment test that utilises time-lapse imaging of your embryos.
+Eeva – Early Embryo Viability Assessment – is a new, non-invasive assessment test that uses time-lapse imaging of your embryos.
 It is designed to improve treatment outcomes by providing more detailed information about your embryos that will enable us to predict embryo viability more accurately.
-This helps our embryologists select embryos with the highest potential at an early stage.
+This helps our embryologists select those embryos with the highest potential at an early stage.
 You can find more information here.